Polytoria/Docs/docs/static-classes/TweenService/index.md

 ### Description
 TweenService is a service used for tweening properties of instances, such as Position, Rotation and Size.

-Multiple tweens can be played on the same object at the same time, but they must not tweening the same property, If two tweens attempt to tween the same property, The current tween will be cancelled and overwritten by the most recent tween.
+Multiple tweens can be applied on the same object at the same time, but They must not be tweening the same property, Only the latest tween will override any other one being applied to the property.